zplzmzmpl/Regional-ecological-time-series-monitoring-based-on-LandTrendr/README.md

 **now, part of time series clustering is done. if you have interest about it, you also can try kmean➕dtw➕dba or kmeans➕softdtw. it's similar workflow. good luck😆**

-## STEP 4: Time Series Classification
+## 🙉STEP 4: Time Series Classification

 - **prepare training data**